HowardHan99/urban-sim/README.md

 This will launch a single environment with camera views enabled, using a pretrained navigation policy in a static urban scene.

 We plan to support more pretrained checkpoints and diverse environments in upcoming releases.
-Please stay tuned !
+Please stay tuned!

 ## 📖 Questions and Support